raaguln/data-512-homework_1/README.md

 in order for it to work.

 2. If you are running `data_acquisition.ipynb`, [this is exactly how long it will take](https://www.youtube.com/watch?v=OWAevdIrLE8) for the API calls to finish, so grab some popcorn.
 Pro tip: Don't, just use the JSON files.

----
----
----
----

-# Dump to delete

-Clearly name any intermediary data files and any final output files that your code creates.
-For any files that your code creates you should provide a data schema and brief description List any known issues or special considerations with the data that would be useful for another researcher to know.